qlik-oss/core-website/docs/tutorials/monitoring-and-scaling.md

 # Monitoring and Scaling Recipe

-Overarching documents attempting to parlay an understanding of what drives and how the think about performance, scalability and monitoring.
+These documents provide an overview of what drives performance and how to think about performance, scalability and monitoring.

 ## General principles and scaling characteristics of QIX